 - If including crispy tenders, sausage or tofu (and you don't have leftovers), pop them into the oven now.

 - Mix all dressing ingredients in a small jar and shake to combine.
 Can be stored in fridge all week.

 - Drain and rinse the beans.

-- For the salad, use a variety of leafy greens (spinach, kale, arugula, etc), shredded purple cabbage, shaved Brussels sprouts, pickled beets, cherry tomato halves, thin cucumber ribbons, radish coins, sweet bell peppers, avocado chunks, quinoa or lentils, and your favorite protein rich beans (I used chickpeas this time).
+- For the salad, use a variety of leafy greens (spinach, kale, arugula, etc), shredded purple cabbage (or bag of coleslaw), shaved Brussels sprouts, pickled beets, cherry tomato halves, thin cucumber ribbons, radish slices, sweet bell peppers, avocado chunks, quinoa or lentils, and your favorite protein rich beans (I used chickpeas this time).

 - Add a sprinkle of toasted sunflower seeds or pumpkin seeds and garnish with fresh herbs or sprouts.

 - I enjoy a handful of fresh blueberries, sliced apples or pears in this salad as well.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.

 I love this salad.
 It looks and tastes delicious.
 You give so many great ideas of ingredients to add to the salad.
 I really love the dressing - so quick and easy.